Fransz/mhwp-ipso/readme.md

 Release 0.7.0
+- Add functionaity to mail upon a reservation.

+Release 0.8.0
 - Fix javascript todos; Drop jquery etc..
-- Add functionaity to mail upon a reservation.
-- Collapse activiteiten met meerdere tijdslots op dezelfde dag.
+- Better logging, including emails.
+(Can we let mail log, does that bite wpforms)

 ## Deployment